cdouglass/interval-tree/README.md

 ###Add###
 ####Time####
 Adding an element requires navigating down the tree until an empty leaf slot is found.
-A constant number of operations (comparing start times, updating max) is performed at each level, so this will take time proportional to the depth of the tree.
-In the average case we expect the tree to be more or less balanced, having height O(log n) where n is the number of events stored in the calendar.
-Worst-case runtime, when the tree is completely unbalanced, will be O(n).
-Hereafter I will describe this as O(h).
+Most of the time a constant number of operations (comparing start times, updating max) is performed at each level, so this will take time proportional to the height of the tree, which is O(log n).
+The exception is when adding the new node violates the height-balance property of the scapegoat tree.
+In this case, the deepest ancestor of that node that is not weight-balanced will be selected as a scapegoat and the subtree rooted at that node will be entirely rebuilt.

+Rebuilding a subtree takes time proportional to the size of that subtree.
+Therefore the worst-case time to add an element is O(n).
+However a rebuild will be required so rarely that this will not affect the average asymptotic complexity of the add operation.

 ####Space####
 O(1) additional space will be required to store the new event in the calendar.
 While the event is being added, at each level of the tree a new call to `add` will use a constant amount of stack space as Python does not optimize tail calls.
-This gives us O(h) space usage.
+This gives us O(h) = O(log n) space usage.
+In the rare event that a rebuild is required, the entire subtree being rebuilt will be flattened and all its values stored in memory, giving worst-case O(n) additional space usage.

 ###Query###
 ####Time####